lovetoys/lovetoys/README.md

 ## CollisionManager

+`CollisionManager` was a class that helped with specifying callbacks for certain collision events.
-We removed the Collision Manager from the Lovetoys.
+We removed it from the Lovetoys.
 It performed too poorly and we felt it only bloated the framework while not being needed in many cases.

 ## Class